1923 Vanderbilt Commodores football team: Week 8: Sewanee

 Vanderbilt won the toss and elected to defend the north goal, making it so Sewanee had to kick against the wind to open the game.
 The short punts from Sewanee's Sanders led to a score.
 Sewanee got the kickoff and punted the ball just 19 yards after two runs failed.
 Vanderbilt got a first down, but then Hek Wakefield fumbled the ball with Sewanee recovering at the 10-yard line.
 The ensuing punt from Sewanee's Sanders just went 14 yards.
 After one first down, Sewanee's defense again stiffened, and the ball was turned over on downs at the 7-yard line.
 Sewanee got off another short punt; this time of 10 yards.
 The Commodores were unable to get through the line on its first three downs, but on fourth down Oliver Kuhn hit Gil Reese on a pass, and Reese scampered across the goal line.
 Wakefield kicked goal.
 This was the game's first and only scoring drive; the rest of the game marred by punts with few plays in opposing team's side of the field.
 In the second quarter Gil Reese broke off the longest run of the day for some 40 yards, but Vanderbilt could not use it to score.

 Combined the teams would punt 31 times.
 The game was said to be "mired in the muck of a miserable field."
+However, one sports fan called the game's only touchdown his "greatest sports thrill".
 The best players for Sewanee this game were its captain, Litton, on defense, and Gene Harris on offense.
 On this same Thanksgiving Day, the Florida Gators beat the Alabama Crimson Tide in the rain to help ensure a Southern title for the Commodores.
 Then Florida players Cy Williams, Goldy Goldstein, and Ark Newton later teamed up with Vanderbilt tackle Bob Rives in 1926, on the Newark Bears of the American Football League.

 Vanderbilt's starting lineup for the Sewanee game: Bomar (left end), Rives (left tackle), Lawrence (left guard), Sharp (center), Kelly (right guard), Walker (right tackle), Wakefield (right end), Kuhn (quarterback), Rountree (right halfback), Barker (left halfback), Ryan (fullback).